jimlar/graphie/README.md

 ```
 metric_name:123|v
 ```
 The string should be encoded with UTF-8.
+The max length of the message (after UTF-8 encoding) is 100 bytes.

 ### Load testing
 There is a JMeter load-test script called load-test.jmx in the project root,